jaspector

 New construction, additions, roofing, siding replacement, HVAC systems, electrical/plumbing work, decks, demolition, fireplaces, window/door changes (if openings change), solar panels, and generators all require building permits.

+Not all construction work requires a permit in Whitehall, OH.
 The following work is generally exempt: Fences; Driveways; Patios/decks under 200 sq ft; Pools; Commercial signage; Food truck operations.
 Note: Work requiring only a zoning permit (not a building permit) includes the items listed.
 Other exemptions follow 2024 OBC Section 105.2 and 2019 RCO Section R105.2; confirm with department.
+When in doubt, confirm with the local building department before starting work.